Amir Mirza Hekmati

-Amir Mirza Hekmati (امیر میرزا حکمتی) is a United States Marine veteran who was arrested in August 2011 for allegedly spying for the CIA in Iran.
-On January 9, 2012, he was sentenced to death for the charges.
-On March 5, 2012, the Iranian Supreme Court overturned the death sentence and ordered a retrial, saying the verdict against Hekmati was "not complete".
-On January 16, 2016, Hekmati was released and allowed to leave Iran as part of a prisoner trade between the U.S. and Iran.
-He returned to the United States on January 21, 2016.
-He sued the Government of Iran on May 11, 2016.
-He received a default judgment of $63 million on October 3, 2017.
-In November 2019 he sued the government for unpaid compensation.
-According to the assistant attorney general, they are reconsidering if he is eligible.
+Amir Mirza Hekmati (امیر میرزا حکمتی; born 1983) is an Iranian-American translator and former United States Marine Corps soldier who was detained by Iran between August 2011 and January 16, 2016.

+Hekmati was sentenced to death on January 9, 2012, on allegations of spying for the CIA.
+On March 5, 2012, the Supreme Court of Iran overturned the death sentence and ordered a retrial, stating that the verdict against Hekmati was "not complete".
+On January 16, 2016, Hekmati was released and allowed to leave Iran as part of a prisoner exchange between the United States and Iran.
+He returned to the United States on January 21, 2016, and later sued both the Government of Iran and the Department of Justice.

-Early life and education
+Early life

-Hekmati was born in Flagstaff, Arizona; he has a twin sister, Leila.
-Hekmati's parents, Ali and Behnaz Hekmati, left Iran in 1979 during the Iranian Revolution and settled in Arizona, where Ali Hekmati finished a Ph.D. in microbiology.

-The family moved to Wayne Nebraska and spent several years there before moving to Michigan, where Hekmati's father accepted a position as professor of microbiology at Mott Community College in Flint.
-The family lived in Flint and later Flint Township.
+Hekmati was born in 1983 in Flagstaff, Arizona; he has a twin sister, Leila.
+His parents, Ali and Behnaz Hekmati, left Iran in 1979 during the Iranian Revolution and settled in Arizona, where Ali completed a doctorate in microbiology.
+The family settled in Flint, Michigan, where Hekmati's father accepted a position as professor of microbiology at Mott Community College.

-In August 2001, Hekmati enlisted in the U.S. Marine Corps.
-Amir completed his undergraduate degree in economics at the University of Michigan.